noticz/QuickSwitch/README.md

 **I really need your feedback!** If something is not working for you, please [let me know](https://github.com/JoyHak/QuickSwitch/issues/new?template=bug-report.yaml).
 If you think that app can be improved, [write to me](https://github.com/JoyHak/QuickSwitch/issues/new?template=feature-request.yaml).

 You can enforce the Menu in any application using the keyboard shortcut: `Ctrl+Shift+Win+0`.
+The menu will display the **paths obtained after the last opening of the file dialog** and will not change them until the next opening.
+The menu will be empty the first time it is opened.

 You can use this feature to test whether QuickSwitch is working correctly in the (target) app in which Menu appears. **If it really works**, click _"Settings > Debug > Export"_ to export the app info file.
 [Open a suggestion](https://github.com/JoyHak/QuickSwitch/issues/new?template=feature-request.yaml) to add this app to QuickSwitch, attach exported file.

 ## Limitations